dog-broad/Virtual-Keyboard-App/README.md

 You’ll need a Python server running on your PC to receive the messages from the app.
 A simple server code is provided in the `server` directory. 🐍

-- It will listen for incoming messages from the app.
+- It will listen for incoming TCP messages from the app.
 - It is responsible for receiving the text and typing it on the PC.
 - A Tray Icon is also provided to easily start and stop the server.
 Access it by right-clicking the icon in the system tray.

 ## 🛠️ Getting Started